 Includes amounts payable to public stockholders who properly redeem their shares in connection with our successful completion of our initial business combination.
 A portion of the offering expenses will be paid from the proceeds of loans from our sponsor of up to \$300,000 as described in this prospectus.
-These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses other than underwriting commissions.
-In the event that offering expenses are less than set forth in this table, any such amounts will be used for post-closing working capital expenses.
+These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering expenses at less than set forth in this stable, any such amounts will be used for post-closing working capital expenses.
+(2)

 - (3) The underwriters have agreed to defer underwriting commissions of 3.5% of the gross proceeds of this offering.
-Upon and concurrently with the completion of our initial business combination, up to \$13,475,000, which constitutes the underwriters' deferred commissions (or up to \$15,496,250 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account.
+Upon and concurrently with the completion of our initial business combination, up to \$12,250,000, which constitutes the underwriters' deferred commissions (or up to \$14,087,500 if the underwriters' over-allotment option is exercised in fully will be paid to the underwriters from the funds held in the trust account.
 See "Underwriting".
 The remaining funds, less amounts released to the trustee to pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions.

-These expenses are estimates only.
+The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) These expenses are estimates only our actual expenditures for some or all of these items may differ from the estimates set forth herein.
+(4) These expenses are estimates only.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
 For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our initial business combination based upon the level of complexity of such business combination.
 In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
 We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses.
 The amount in the table above does not include interest available to us from the trust account.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-We estimate the interest earned on the trust account will be approximately \$385,000 per year, assuming an interest rate of 0.1% per year; however, we can provide no assurances regarding this amount. - (5) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.
+We estimate the interest earned on the trust account will be approximately \$350,000 per year, assuming an interest rate of 0.1% per year; however, we can provide no assurances regarding this amount - (5) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.